-The Degas House is available to the public for tours, meetings, special events and overnight stays.
-The Foundation welcomes artists, scholars and historians to the Degas House.
+Degas House is available to the public for tours, meetings, weddings and receptions, special events and overnight stays.
+The Foundation particularly welcomes artists, scholars and historians to Degas House.
 We offer assistance in research and facilities for exhibitions of work.

 The Foundation continues to work with local schools and organizations fostering the artistic talents of our students and encouraging a greater understanding of the works of Edgar Degas by hosting programs for interns, school tour groups and other activities.

 We invite your inquiries regarding membership in the Edgar Degas Foundation.
 Membership levels include categories for students, individuals, families, business, patrons and corporations.
-Every member receives a copy of the video, Degas in New Orleans: A Creole Sojourn, a tour of the House, and a copy of the quarterly newsletter.
+Every member receives a copy of the video, Degas in New Orleans: A Creole Sojourn, and a tour of the House.
 Depending on the level of membership, the Foundation also offers discounts on accommodations and event space.